cosmos/governance/bestpractices.md

 ## Engage directly with the voting community and seek feedback
 #### Last updated: Feb 14, 2020
 Engagement is likely to be critical to the success of a proposal.
+There are many different ways to engage.

+**Note**: this guide likely fails to capture all ways of engaging.
+Perhaps you could bring your idea to a podcast or a hackathon.
+You could host an AMA on [Reddit](https://www.reddit.com/r/cosmosnetwork) or host a Q&A (questions & answers) video call.
+Try to go above and beyond what's recommended here--experiment, and use your strengths.

-One strategy involves a few stages of engagement before submitting a proposal on chain.
+One strategy involves a few stages of engagement before and after submitting a proposal on chain.
 In the first stage of this strategy, you should engage people informally about your idea.

 ### Stage 1: Your Idea
 ### Not yet confident about your idea?